LassassinX/multiCheckboxSelect/README.md

 A library for the ```<select>``` tag in HTML, with checkboxes in ```<select multiple>``` dropdown

+## Installation

+Put the multiCheckboxSelect.js and multi-checkbox-select.css files in your project and link them

 ## Usage

-You can call the function multiCheckboxSelect(selectElement/selector, options) or for jQuery $(selectTag).multiCheckboxSelect(options).
-If the select tag has multiple or the multiple: true option, it will act as a multi checkbox select.
+You can call the function `multiCheckboxSelect(selectElement/selector, options)` or for jQuery `$(selectTag).multiCheckboxSelect(options)`.
+If the select tag has `multiple` attribute or the `multiple: true` option, it will act as a multi checkbox select.

 ```HTML
 <select id="selectTagMultiple" multiple>